fgather/bigredbutton/README.md

 ## What does it do?

-The BigRedButton is an ESP32 based, battery powered button which is publishing Wifi messages when the it is pressed.
+The BigRedButton is an ESP32 based, battery powered button which is publishing Wifi messages when it is being pressed.
 Supported message protocols are: UDP, HTTP, HTTPS, MQTT.

 ## Usage